hanlulong/YourBossKickedYourAss/README.md

 ## Voice call service
 I use messagebird as the voice call service provider and each voice call to UK numbers costs 2 pences.
-In config.json, I included a messagebird_api_secret worth of 15 pounds which should make approx 750 calls.
+In config.json, I included a messagebird_api_secret worth 15 pounds which should make approx 750 calls.
 You need to buy our own credit for regular usages.
 Please refer to https://www.messagebird.com/en-gb/pricing.

 An alternative message api provider is Twilio.

 ## Remote control
 * You could save the this repository in your dropbox folder.
-And then edit the config.json file through your dropbox.
+And then edit config.json file through your dropbox.
+The program will use your new settings in its next check.